Characterization of VUV4 SiPM for Liquid Argon Detector: Introduction

-The main purpose of this work is to study the application prospect of S13370-6050CN SiPM in our liquid argon detector.
-Due to our experiment is currently in the R\&D stage, we believe in the field of SiPM application in LAr detector, DarkSide-20 ~\cite{DSyellowbook} is of a good reference.
+The main purpose of this work is to study the the possible use of the S13370-6050CN SiPM in our liquid argon detector.
+While our experiment is in the R\&D phase, we consider DarkSide-20~\cite{DSyellowbook} to be a useful term of comparison.
 According to Ref.~\cite{DSyellowbook}, the SiPM used in a dual-phase liquid argon detector needs to meet at least the following two criteria:

-A. The dark count rate (DCR) should be less than 0.1~Hz/mm$^2$ to keep pulse shape discrimination effective;
+A. The dark counting rate (DCR) should be less than 0.1~Hz/mm$^2$ to keep pulse shape discrimination effective;

-B. The total correlated noise probability, namely the sum of direct crosstalk (DiCT), delayed crosstalk (DeCT) and after pulse(AP), should be less than 60\% for energy reconstruction of S2 signal.
+B. The total correlated noise probability, namely the sum of direct crosstalk (DiCT), delayed crosstalk (DeCT) and after pulse(AP), should be less than 60\% for energy reconstruction of the S2 signal~\cite{DSyellowbook}.

 In addition to the measurement of DCR and correlated noises, the changes of break down voltage and relative quantum efficiency (QE) from 87~K up to room temperatures are also introduced in this paper.